wustlcse/FAQ/docs/index.md

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/25">Discussions View</a></span>

  The title of [dean](https://en.wikipedia.org/wiki/Dean_(education)) is usually given to an individual who has significant oversight or responsibility for an academic unit, in our case a school of our university.

- Amoung our schools, there appears to be no consistency between the flavors of dean titles, but an easy way to describe the main dean of a school is to say that he or she reports directly to the provost.
-These provost-reporting deans are each responsible for all activites of their respective schools: salaries, teaching, research infrastructure, planning, fundraising.
-The current dean of SEAS is [Aaron Bobick](https://engineering.wustl.edu/Profiles/Pages/Aaron-Bobick.aspx), and he is also a faculty member in CSE.
+Among our schools, there appears to be no consistency between the flavors of dean titles, but an easy way to describe the main dean of a school is to say that he or she reports directly to the [provost](https://provost.wustl.edu/).
+These provost-reporting deans are each responsible for all activities of their schools: salaries, teaching, research infrastructure, planning, fundraising.

+The current dean of the McKelvey School of Engineering is [Aaron Bobick](https://engineering.wustl.edu/Profiles/Pages/Aaron-Bobick.aspx), who is also a faculty member in CSE.

- Each school also has a dean who supervises the academic activities of that school.
-[Chris Kroeger](https://engineering.wustl.edu/current-students/student-services/Pages/staff.aspx) is that dean for SEAS, and his office hosts staff who also carry the dean title and who advise and oversee the school's academic programs.
+Each school also has an Associate Dean who supervises the academic activities of that school.
+[Chris Kroeger](https://engineering.wustl.edu/current-students/student-services/Pages/staff.aspx) is the Associate Dean for the School of Engineering.

-<span class="tag-links">[#academia](#academia) [#needs_review](#needs_review)</span>
+<span class="tag-links">[#academia](#academia)</span>

 ---
 ## What does a provost do? {#what-does-a-provost-do}